russmckendrick/records/README.md

 ## Overview 🌐

 This site was built using [Hugo](https://gohugo.io/), a fast and flexible static site generator.
-The theme was adapted from the beautiful [Forty theme](https://html5up.net/) by HTML5 UP.
 The content on this site is scraped from [Discogs](http://discogs.com/), an online database and marketplace for music enthusiasts. 📀💿

 ## Repository Structure 📁